 Should something happen to your personal or business property, it wouldn’t be covered by a general liability policy.
 For business-related losses, you’d also need commercial property insurance.

-For instance, if a fire were to break out at your business, your general liability policy might pay for the damage to the neighboring businesses.
+For instance, if a fire were to break out at your business, your general liability policy might pay for the damage to the neighboring businesses, if you were responsible for the fire.
 However, it wouldn’t cover the damage the fire did to your own building and equipment.

-For example, if you’re an IT professional, you may be hired to improve a company’s cybersecurity.
+For example, if you’re an IT consultant, you may be hired to improve a company’s cybersecurity.
 Should a breach successfully occur in spite of your best efforts, you could be held liable.
-A professional liability insurance policy could help protect you.
+Professional liability insurance could help protect you.

-If your employee suffers a workplace injury or illness, it won’t be covered by a general liability insurance policy.
-That’s what workers’ compensation is for.
-Every state in the country besides Texas requires that you acquire workers’ comp if you have employees.
+If your employee suffers a workplace injury or illness, it won’t be covered by general liability insurance.
+That’s what workers’ compensation insurance is for.
+Every state in the country (besides Texas) requires that you acquire workers’ comp if you have employees.

-For instance, if your employee got hurt while on the job, a workers’ compensation policy could help pay for the hospital costs, lost wages, and other related damages.
+For instance, if your employee got hurt while on the job, a workers’ comp policy could help pay for the hospital costs, lost wages, and other related damages.

 Who needs general liability coverage?

 No matter what kind of work you do and what goods or services you provide for your customers, there’s always a chance that someone can get hurt.
-You simply can’t eliminate every single physical hazard or foresee every risk.
-Here are a few situations that can necessitate general liability insurance:
+You simply can’t eliminate every single hazard or foresee every risk.
+A few situations that can necessitate general liability coverage:

-What other types of liability coverage do I need?
+What other types of business insurance do I need?

 A general liability policy is one of the most important safeguards any small business can implement.
 It covers you from the potential dangers of interacting with third parties, however, depending on your line of work you may also need to consider other types of insurance.